revoltchat/documentation/docs/faq/federation.md

 :::caution

-This article expects prior knowledge of federation, [learn more about it here](https://matrix.org/faq/#what-does-federated-mean%3F).
+This article expects prior knowledge of federation - if you're new to the concept, [learn more here](https://matrix.org/faq/#what-does-federated-mean%3F).

 In this case, we are talking about letting users send messages and join channels on other servers.